ashleyfae/expanding-archives/readme.txt

 == Upgrade Notice ==

-= 2.0.2 =
+= 2.1.0 =
-* Refactor: Use custom API endpoint for retrieving posts.
+* Added support (via a filter) for specifying a cut-off date.
+See readme FAQ for details.